 Kiryanova knew from a young age that painting and drawing were her greatest passions.
-She attended several art schools in Russia since she was 7 years old before moving to Europe, feeling that the country she grew up in did not allow her the artistic freedom she desired and did not provide healthy social environment.
+She attended several art schools in Russia.
+In 2012 she moved to Europe, feeling that the country she grew up in did not allow her the artistic freedom she desired and did not provide healthy social environment.
 In 2016 she was admitted to the Royal Academy of Art in The Hague and afterwards she attended to the Gerrit Rietveld Academie.
 End of 2018 she was granted by Dutch IND self-employed artist residence permit.

 J.Kiryanova exhibited her work at Amsterdam museum, Museum Lieve Ons Op Solder, The National Holocaust Museum.
 Her work often compared to big names like L.Freud, A.Neel, F.Bacon.